decompositional-semantics-initiative/decompositional-semantics-initiative.github.io/projects/event-structure/index.md

 We use this new dataset along with others in UDS to induce an empircal event structure ontology from a generative model based on sentence- and document-level UDS graphs.
 This ontology is jointly learned with three other ontologies for semantic roles, entities, and event-event relations.
 In each case, we find that our categories align well with others proposed in the linguistics and computational semantics literature.

 Both the data and the protocols are included in the zip archives below.
-The code for the generative model is available [here](https://github.com/wgantt/event_type_induction).
+The link to the model code can be found in the references.